|Careers advice||All staff||01799 544014|

 Alison joined the NCTJ in May 2016 after relocating from West Sussex, where she worked as a finance administrator.
 Before this Alisons career background was in childcare.

-Alison is responsible for the administration of the Journalism Diversity Fund, national exams, accreditation administration and apprenticeships.
+Alison is responsible for the national exams and accreditation administration.

 Andy has been working for the NCTJ since August 2015.
 A qualified archaeologist, in 2006 he gave up a career digging muddy trenches to travel extensively, before settling into a long-term role within the foreign exchange industry.
 Prior to the NCTJ, Andy worked for the University of Cambridge as an examinations administrator.